gazebosim/docs/dome/Manipulating_models.md

 This tutorial will walk you through using various plugins to assist model and scene manipulation in the Ignition GUI.

-The Transform Control plugin is a combination of keybindings and transform control options: selection, translation, rotation and custom snap values.
+The Transform Control plugin is a combination of keybindings and transform control options: selection, translation, rotation and snapping.
 This chart of [Ignition's keyboard shortcuts](hotkeys) may be helpful for this tutorial.

 The View Angle plugin allows you to quickly and easily adjust the direction from which your scene faces an entity in the simulation.

 The Component Inspector plugin displays a variety of object attributes.

-The Align Tool aligns entities with the center/origin of other entities.
+The Align Tool aligns entities along or about a specific entity's bounding box.

 ## Prerequisites